zenofolio/100-projects/02-app-remo-remote-control/README.md

 3. Add capabilities using provided mixins and capability classes.
 4. Update the connect module to recognize and use the new adapter.
 5. Add or update UI screens as needed.
-6. Document the adapter in `.ai-context/`.
+6. Document the adapter in `.ai-context/` for future contributors and AI agents.

 ---